Jayden-software/COM304_FOUNDATION_1/myPracticeCourseWork/personal_learning_record/sessions/session10.md

 ## Summary of learning
 *What did you learn through these exercises*

-Through this session I learnt how to create a cloud, this was done through Micorsoft Azure.
+Through this session I learnt how to create a cloud, this was done through a virtual machine using Microsoft Azure.
+Moreover, I learnt how to successfully deploy this and the processes of which is needed to do this

 References